hashicorp/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

 ## Attributes Reference

-In addition to arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) identifying your Lambda Function.
 * `invoke_arn` - ARN to be used for invoking Lambda Function from API Gateway - to be used in [`aws_api_gateway_integration`](/docs/providers/aws/r/api_gateway_integration.html)'s `uri`.